stratamigrate/debian-4.18/README.md

 make
 sudo ./run.sh iotest sw 2G 4K 1 #sequential write, 2GB file with 4K IO and 1 thread
 ~~~

+If running into errors regarding shared library, make sure that you add the library's
+folder in the `$LD_LIBRARY_PATH` in `run.sh`.

 ### Strata configuration ###
 ##### 1. LibFS configuration ######